Unofficial translation

 3) the third stage shall undertaken in special rehabilitation centres, hospital rehabilitation units and sanatorium and health resort organisations.

 Footnote.
-Paragraph 62 - as worded by Order No. 510 of the Minister of Defence of the Republic of Kazakhstan dated 05.08.2021 (shall come into force ten calendar days after the date of its first official publication).
+Paragraph 62 - as worded by Order No. 510 of the Minister of Defence of the Republic of Kazakhstan dated 05.08.2021 (shall come into force ten calendar days after the date of its first official publication).63.
+The time and duration of restoration activities for aviation personnel depend on the daily routine and are approved by the commander of the aviation unit.

 64. The planning and implementation of rehabilitation activities shall take into account: